SPAN 3102 - Spanish IIIB

-Course Code SPAN 3102 Course Spanish IIIB Coordinating Unit Spanish Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites SPAN 3101 Incompatible SPAN 3002 Assumed Knowledge Advanced oral & written knowledge of the Spanish language Course Description This course builds on the skills that students will acquire in the previous course (SPAN 3101).
+Course Code SPAN 3102 Course Spanish IIIB Coordinating Unit Spanish Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites SPAN 3101 Incompatible SPAN 3002 Assumed Knowledge Advanced oral & written knowledge of the Spanish language Course Description This course builds on the skills that students acquired in the previous course (SPAN 3101).
 The emphasis of this course will continue to be on the further development of oral and written skills.
 Students completing this course will acquire a more advanced level of fluency that will allow them to participate in longer conversations with native speakers and other students of the Spanish language.
-Different from the previous course, in this one we will introduce the principles of business Spanish and students will learn to write basic business documents.
 Students will continue to refine their knowledge of the Spanish grammar and their oral and written skills in general.
-Similarly to SPAN 3101, the teaching staff will continue to emphasise the writing of more complex paragraphs, compositions, and documents, and work on the students' ability to report back in oral form on the documents they write.
+Similarly to SPAN 3101, the teaching staff will continue to emphasise the writing of more complex paragraphs, compositions, and documents, and work on the students? ability to report back in oral form on the documents they write.
 Lectures and tutorials will be conducted in 100% in Spanish and students will be expected to actively contribute to discussions and exercises in the Spanish language.

 Course Coordinator: Dr Sergio Holas

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the successful completion of this course, students will be able to: